novasamatech/parity-signer/rust/generate_message/readme.md

 - `transfer_meta_to_cold_release` without any keys, to transfer metadata from hot database in its current state into cold database `COLD_DB_NAME_RELEASE` without any identities added

 - `derivations` to generate Signer-readable qr code to import derivations, with following keys:
-    - optional content key: `-qr` will generate only apng qr code, `-text` will generate only text file with hex encoded message; by default, both qr code and text message are generated; content keys are expected immediately after `derivations` command, if at all; keys to follow could go in any order, but with content immediately following the key.
+    - optional content key: `-qr` will generate only apng qr code, `-text` will generate only text file with hex encoded message; by default, both qr code and text message are generated; content keys are expected immediately after `derivations` command, if at all; keys to follow could go in any order, but with argument immediately following the key.
     - key `-title` followed by network title, the storage key in address book
     - key `-payload` followed by file name to read derivation from, in `../generate_message` folder.
 Derivations should be on individual line each, empty line count as empty derivations (root ones).
 See file `../generate_message/standard_derivations_list` for formatting example.
 All succesfully read derivations will be also printed to user during the run.
 For now duplicates are allowed when creating transfer, only one entry is made in Signer when accepting the payload.